Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Enumeration/Powershell.md

 - `Get-DomainManagedSecurityGroup` : Get managed security groups
 - `Get-NetLocalGroup -ComputerName thanos-dc | select GroupName` : Local groups of current user on local machine
 ##### Computers
-- `Get-NetComputer` : all computers of Domain
+- `(Get-DomainComputer).name` : all computers names of Domain
-- `Get-NetComputer -FullData` : Full data of computers, queries are made to DC
-- `Find-DomainUserLocation` : Find domain machines that users are logged into
+- `Find-DomainUserLocation` : Find domain machines that users are logged on

 ##### Forests
 - `Get-NetForest` : Root of the current forest